Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Introduction

 At first, let us recall some well-known facts on strange attractors in map \eqref{eq:MiraMap}.
 When $B=0$, the corresponding two-dimensional Mir\'a endomorphism has, in certain regions of the $(M_1,M_2)$-parameter plane, hyperchaotic attractors, the so-called snap-back repellers \cite{Mar78}, consisting mainly of completely unstable orbits (with two positive Lyapunov exponents).
-As was shown yet in \cite{BaierKlein90}, for small $B$, these attractors are transformed into hyperchaotic attractors for the three-dimensional diffeomorphism \eqref{eq:MiraMap} that keeps a tendency of exponential expansion along two directions.
+As was shown yet in \cite{BaierKlein90}, see also \cite{richter2002generalized}, for small $B$ these attractors are transformed into hyperchaotic attractors for the three-dimensional diffeomorphism \eqref{eq:MiraMap} that keeps a tendency of exponential expansion along two directions.
 When $B$ is not too small (and $|B|<1$), map \eqref{eq:MiraMap} can demonstrate other types of hyperchaotic attractors, in particular, the so-called \textit{discrete Shilnikov homoclinic attractors} containing a saddle-focus fixed point with two-dimensional unstable invariant manifold \cite{GGS12, GGKT14, GG16}.
-These attractors are of special interest since they are often observed in multidimensional systems including those from applications.\footnote{In particular, such hyperchaotic attractors were found in the models of gas bubbles' dynamics \cite{GSKK19}, gene represillators \cite{Stan20}, in the modified generator of Anischenko-Astakhov \cite{Stan19} and in many other models.
+These attractors are of special interest since they are often observed in multidimensional systems including those from applications.\footnote{In particular, such hyperchaotic attractors were found in the models of gas bubbles' dynamics \cite{GSKK19}, gene represillators \cite{stankevich2021chaos}, in the modified generator of Anischenko-Astakhov \cite{sataev2021cascade} and in many other models.
 In all these models a discrete Shilnikov attractor appears on the corresponding three- or multidimensional Poincar\'e maps.
-Moreover, we note that the appearance of such attractors is one of the most typical route to strange attractors in multidimensional systems from various applications.} In the current paper, we study bifurcation mechanisms of the appearance of hyperchaotic attractors for both cases of small and not very small values of the Jacobian $B$.
+Moreover, we note that the appearance of such attractors is one of the most typical route to strange attractors in multidimensional systems as whole.} Among the recent studies of map \eqref{eq:MiraMap} we would like to note the works \cite{zhang2016chaotic, zhao2017bifurcation, hampton2022three} where extensive theoretical and numerical researches of regular and chaotic dynamics are presented.
+In the current paper, we study bifurcation mechanisms for the appearance of hyperchaotic attractors in this map for both cases of small and not very small values of the Jacobian $B$.